What We Do

 As our first training program, Amos House began the Amos Culinary Education Program (ACE) in 2002.
 We wanted to address the high unemployment rate of the men and women living in our shelter programs and because we had been operating a soup kitchen for over 25 years, we believed that it was a natural extension of our mission.

-The program has graduated over 600 students since we began over 17 years ago.
-During this 16 week program, students receive instruction that prepares them to pass the National Serve Safe Exam as well as training in customer service and hospitality.
-The students receive hands-on training through community internship sites across the state, including BCBSRI, RISD, by CHLOE, and Blount Fine Foods.
+During this program, students receive instruction that prepares them to pass the National Serve Safe Exam and training in customer service and hospitality.
+They also receive hands-on training through community internship sites across the state, including BCBSRI, RISD, Feast & Fettle, and Blount Fine Foods.

 More about this program

-The Amos House Customer Service and Call Center Training helps prepare men and women for a wide range of jobs in the New England workforce.
-From call centers and phone banks, to any customer service focused retail opportunities, this 8 week program builds skills related to technology and employment expectations.
+The Amos House Customer Service and Call Center Training helps prepare individuals for a wide range of jobs in the New England workforce.
+From call centers and phone banks to any customer service-focused retail opportunities, this program builds skills related to technology and employment expectations.

 More about this program